TheThingKnownAsKit/obsidian-vaults/TTRPGs/TMA TTRPG/Episodes/Episode 1 - FleshTech.md

 ### Police Station
 Mostly an option to establish how shitty the police are.
 They basically do nothing if you're poor and no more useful information on the toaster victim

+### Factory (Not Jimmy's)
+The Wire Man is here also investigating the flesh tech.
+There are mostly just remains in the factory

+Layout is